-In addition to the forms above, you’ll have to estimate what you owe and pay that amount by the original due date.
-Gather your records of earnings and expenses and get to work on estimating your taxes.
+Filing a tax extension is a one-page form.
+The hardest part of the process is estimating how much tax you owe.
 Remember, a tax extension doesn’t give more time for payment.
-Whether you’re sending your extension form via snail mail or via the web, you still need to pay an estimate of what you owe.
-And keep in mind if you don’t send payment, the IRS could deny your extension.
+Whether you’re sending your extension form via snail mail or via the web, you still need to pay an estimate of the taxes you owe.
+And keep in mind that if you don’t send payment, the IRS could deny your extension.

 Be as accurate as possible…and err on the side of overpayment.

-The IRS may issue costly interest charges if you underestimate the amount of taxes you owe.
-And, if you don’t make a good estimate, or are far off from the actual total, you could be subject to a penalty.
-Be as accurate as possible, be sure to crunch those numbers more than once and speak with a tax professional for any help you might need.
+The IRS can issue costly interest charges if you underestimate the amount of taxes you owe.
+And, if you don’t make a good estimate, or are far off from the actual total, you could be subject to a penalty charge.

 Complete an official return in the fall.

 While you can file for a tax extension, you’re going to have to face your taxes eventually.
 Keep your new deadline in mind as you prepare for your fall.
 If that means avoiding business trips, skipping workshops and sending a representative to trade shows in your place in the name of getting taxes done, that’s just what you might need to do.
-However, rest easy after your extension is accepted and use your newly found time wisely.
+For the time being, though, you can rest easy after your extension is accepted and use your newly found time wisely.

 How do you file a state business tax extension?